Tap to search

 One of the best prehistoric museums is in Les Eyzies, which is where we go this morning.
 Les Eyzies de Tayac is a pretty town which at first glance, appears to be crushed under the cliff.
 The town is littered with numerous grottos, caves and troglodyte dwellings whose history dates back to more than 28,000 years.
 We stop for a relaxed lunch near the river before heading to the chateau Milandes and its gardens, once the home of Josephine Baker.

-Today we head off to the other side of the autoroute, to the Gouffre de Padirac in the morning, followed by lunch and a free afternoon to explore Rocamadour, one of the most visited sites in France.
-We will settle into our hotel with a little free time before dinner
+Today we head off to the other side of the autoroute to the Lot department, where we will visit the Gouffre de Padirac in the morning, followed by lunch and a free afternoon to explore Rocamadour, one of the most visited sites in France.
+We settle in at our last hotel in the medieval city of Cahors

-We leave our farmhouse today and head south towards St Cirq-la-popie, our detaination today.
+Today we head east towards St Cirq-la-Popie, our destination today.
 A free day to explore this fascinating tiny village built on a cliff..
-At lunchtime, guests have the choice of meeting for lunch or lunching on their own.
-We meet in the afternoon for a drive to our hotel.
+At lunchtime, guests have the choice of meeting for a light lunch or lunching on their own.
+We meet in the afternoon for a drive to our hotel and a farewell dinner

 After breakfast, transfer and departure to Toulouse airport or train station.